Weekly Rankings: Five favorite non-conference basketball matchups

 1. BUTLER

 Yes, I know this isn't your father's Butler team.
-It doesn't have the likes of Gordon Hayward on it anymore.
+It doesn't have the likes of Gordon Hayward on it.
 I'm also leaving off plenty of other staples that made the Bulldogs a tremendous basketball school at one point.

 But being able to cover a game at Hinkle Fieldhouse doesn't belong anywhere else on the list.
 It will be a bit of a 'bucket list' kind of experience for me.
 I'll be in Indianapolis for the game between Kansas State and Butler on November 30.

-And if the Wildcats are playing in the Big 12 Championship Game that following Saturday in Arlington, it could make for quite a hectic week.
+If the Wildcats are playing in the Big 12 Championship Game in football that following Saturday in Arlington, it could make for quite a hectic week.

 2. WICHITA STATE